ETS-Android4/syncmonkey/README.md

 ## Changelog
 ##### [1.1.0](https://github.com/chesapeaketechnology/syncmonkey/releases/tag/v1.1.0) - 2021-05-21
- * Fixed a bug where Sycn Monkey could not read directories it did not create.
+ * Fixed a bug where Sync Monkey could not read directories it did not create.

 ##### [1.0.0](https://github.com/chesapeaketechnology/syncmonkey/releases/tag/v1.0.0) - 2021-03-24
  * Added a status UI on the main screen that indicates the last successful sync date/time and the last sync status.